mikepierce/conference-website-template/README.md

  being sure to give your copy of this repository a more apt name, like *awesome-conference*.

- 3. In your forked copy, go to *Settings* and scroll down to *GitHub Pages*.
+ 3. In your copy go to *Settings* and scroll down to *GitHub Pages*.
  Under *Source* choose the master branch of your forked copy.
  Then your copy of the website will be hosted at `username.github.io/awesome-conference`.